Jaehyun4life/Jaehyun4life/README.md

 - 👀 I’m interested in Korean Pop basically just music and Lee Jeno
 - 🌱 I’m currently learning coding, and piano. (self learning to write lyrics)
 - 💞️ I’m looking to collaborate on nothing UwU
-- 📫 How to reach me No bussiness purpose right now but I have gmail and discord
+- 📫 How to reach me No bussiness purpose right now but I have gmail and discord (AINT REVEALING IT)

 <!---
 Jaehyun4life/Jaehyun4life is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.